mariadb-corporation/mdbci/docs/detailed_topics/adding_additional_disk.md

 }
 ```

-You can also specify `additional_disk_size` parameter to configure the size of the additional disk (in GB).
+You can also specify `additional_disk_size` parameter to configure the size of the additional disk (in GB) that will be connected to this machine by MDBCI.
 The default disk size is 100 GB.
 - the disk will be available at `/dev/sdh` path on AWS machines
 - at `/dev/disk/by-id/google-data-disk-0` path on GCP machines